 Acquisitions - purchase of a majority interest of the stock of a company using leverage.
 Investments are categorized by size (small, medium, large and mega) as well as strategy (value, growth, industry consolidation and platform).
 Growth Equity - purchase of a minority equity position in a company for the purpose of growth and expansion.
 Debt Related - investment in the debt of the company.
 This may include mezzanine debt, subordinated debt, or debt of companies under varying levels of distress.
 Special Situations - comprises several different partnership strategies, including industry-focused, turnaround, or a combination of multiple strategies.
 Venture Capital - financing of rapidly growing companies that typically have a technology component.
 Investments are categorized by stage, ranging from seed to late-stage.

-- e.
-Private equity partnership minimum criteria: - 1.
+Co-Investments - Investments directly in portfolio companies alongside a fund's General Partner e.
+Private equity primary partnership minimum criteria:

+- i.
 Cohesive management team.
-At least two partners must have a minimum of 5-years investment experience as a team. - 2.
+At least two partners must have a minimum of 5-years investment experience as a team. - ii.
 Strong identifiable deal flow.
-Partnership must have access to investment opportunities in the stated strategy that are demonstrably superior. - 3.
+Partnership must have access to investment opportunities in the stated strategy that are demonstrably superior. - iii.
 Appropriate strategy.
-Stated strategy must be in sync with current and expected investment environment. - 4.
+Stated strategy must be in sync with current and expected investment environment. - iv.
 Multiple cycle experience.
-Team must have relevant experience over a long enough period of time to cover multiple business and investment cycles. - 5.
+Team must have relevant experience over a long enough period of time to cover multiple business and investment cycles. - v.
 Successful, replicable performance.
-Team has historically generated strong performance relative to peers. - 6.
+Team has historically generated strong performance relative to peers. - vi.
 Liquidations for profit.
 Experience must include at least ten "roundtrip" (development through profit realization) investments of which most were for substantial profit. - f.
-Commitment to each new partnership is limited to 15% of that partnership's total commitments at time of final closing. - g.
+Commitment to each new primary and secondary partnership is limited to 15% of that parnership's total commitments at time of final closing. - g.
 A maximum of 15% of Counsel's portfolio may be invested with a single general partner.
-No more than 25% of Counsel's portfolio may be invested in partnerships whose primary focus is international investments in countries included in the MSCI EAFE Index and Canada.

-h.
-Private equity investments shall be made using a limited partnership structure with the System as a limited partner unless Counsel deems another structure appropriate.
+No more than 25% of Counsel's portfolio may be invested in partnerships whose primary focus is international investments in countries included in the MSCI World ex USA Index. - h.
+Private equity primary and secondary investments shall be made using a limited partnership structure with the System as a limited partner unless Counsel deems another structure appropriate. - i.
+Private equity co-investments: - i.
+Qualified General Partners.
+The System will only make co-investments alongside private equity partnerships in which the System has previously made an investment following extensive due diligence.
+These qualified general partners must have suitable strategies and attractive investment success ratios.
+Counsel will only consider opportunities in sectors, geographies, and deal size ranges in which the qualified general partner has historically been successful. - ii.
+Enhanced Economics.
+A co-investment opportunity must be expected to have enhanced economics (e.g., no annual management and no carry, but permitting administrative fees and expenses and broken deal fees and expenses) when compared with a primary investment. - iii.
+Appropriate Governance.
+Counsel will reasonably determine that the System has appropriate investment and governance rights for the co-investment opportunity. - iv.
+Portfolio Guidelines and Diversification.
+A co-investment opportunity will comply with the System's co-investment investment guidelines (discussed below in Section VI(D)(2)(j)-(k)) and, over time, the System will seek to build a well-diversified portfolio of co-investments across industry, region, transaction size, and time period, while maintaining the flexibility to be opportunistic.